-Vivianne is a prizewinner of numerous competitions including Tureck International Bach Competition, New York International Piano Competition, Concurso Internacional de Piano CLAMO, Bartók-Kabalevsky-Prokofiev International Piano Competition, Wideman International Piano Competition, Concours International de Piano de Lagny, Philadelphia Orchestra’s Albert M. Greenfield Concerto Competition, and the inaugural Arts Arena–Curtis Institute of Music Award in Paris, France.
-Vivianne has also been the recipient of the Jacques Vonk Fund, AHK Talent Grant, United Arts Council Professional Development Grant, David H. Springman Memorial Fellowship, Vladimir Horowitz Piano Scholarship, and Frank Huntington Beebe Fund Grant.
+As a laureate of numerous international piano competitions, Vivianne is a prizewinner of the Tureck International Bach Competition, New York International Piano Competition, Concurso Internacional de Piano CLaMo, Bartók-Kabalevsky-Prokofiev International Piano Competition, Wideman International Piano Competition, Concours International de Piano de Lagny, Philadelphia Orchestra’s Albert M. Greenfield Concerto Competition, and the inaugural Arts Arena–Curtis Institute of Music Award.
+Vivianne has also been the recipient of the coveted Vladimir Horowitz Piano Scholarship, AHK Talent Grant, Jacques Vonk Fonds, David H. Springman Memorial Fellowship, and the Frank Huntington Beebe Fund Grant.

-Featured on television and radio programs, her performances have been broadcast on PBS, Y Arts 'On Stage at Curtis’, The Classical Network (WWFM), Good Morning Television New Zealand, and in the acclaimed documentaries "On a Personal Note" (2010) and “Die Martins-Passion” (2004).
-As a chamber musician, Vivianne has performed alongside artists such as Ani Kavafian, Ida Kavafian, Efe Baltacigil, and has studied with Frans Helmerson, Gary Hoffman, Pamela Frank, Gábor Takács-Nagy, Aaron Rosand, and Thomas Riebl, among others.
-In addition, she is often invited to give world premieres of new works written for solo piano and mixed ensembles, and has played for prominent composers including William Bolcom, Reinhard Febel, and Ned Rorem.
+Featured on television and radio programs, her performances have been broadcast on PBS, The Classical Network (WWFM), Good Morning Television New Zealand, and in the acclaimed documentaries "On a Personal Note" (2010) and “Die Martins-Passion” (2004).
+As a chamber musician, Vivianne has performed alongside Ani Kavafian, Ida Kavafian, Michael Gieler, Efe Baltacigil, and has studied with Frans Helmerson, Gary Hoffman, Pamela Frank, Gábor Takács-Nagy, Aaron Rosand, and Thomas Riebl, among others.
+In addition, she has premiered many new works written for solo piano and mixed ensembles, and has played for prominent composers such as William Bolcom and Ned Rorem.

-Vivianne's studies have included the Conservatorium van Amsterdam with Naum Grubert, Universität Mozarteum Salzburg with Andreas Groethuysen and Pavel Gililov, and Curtis Institute of Music with Gary Graffman and Leon Fleisher.
-Prior to entering Curtis, Vivianne studied at The Juilliard School where, at fifteen years old, she became one of the youngest students in their history to be accepted as a college student.
-Previous major teachers have included Ruth Slenczynska, Yoheved Kaplinsky, and Arkady Aronov.
-Furthermore, she has worked with legendary pianists including Alicia de Larrocha, György Sándor, Claude Frank, Earl Wild, Boris Berman, Dmitri Bashkirov, Kirill Gerstein, Richard Goode, Robert McDonald, Menahem Pressler, Ferenc Rados, and Arie Vardi.
+Vivianne's studies have included the Conservatorium van Amsterdam with Naum Grubert (Master Piano graduated with a 10), Mozarteum Salzburg with Andreas Groethuysen and Pavel Gililov (Postgraduate and Master Piano 'Solistenausbildung' with the highest honors), and Curtis Institute of Music with Gary Graffman and Leon Fleisher.
+Prior to Curtis, Vivianne studied at The Juilliard School where she was accepted at ten years old.
+Previous major teachers have included Ruth Slenczynska, Yoheved Kaplinsky, Nina Lelchuk, and Arkady Aronov.
+Furthermore, she has taken masterclasses with legendary pianists, including Alicia de Larrocha, György Sándor, Claude Frank, Earl Wild, Dmitri Bashkirov, Boris Berman, Richard Goode, Menahem Pressler, Ferenc Rados, and Arie Vardi.